wp-plugins/official-statcounter-plugin-for-wordpress/readme.txt

 1. Select and configure the type of counter your would like
 1. Select "Wordpress.org (I pay for the hosting)" from the drop down list, then click "Next"
-1. From the generated StatCounter Code, copy the bolded sections:
-  'var sc_project=1234567' - Your Project ID
+1. From the generated StatCounter Code, copy the bolded sections: var sc_project=1234567 - Your Project ID var sc_security="a1b2c3d4" - Your Security String (Don't grab the inverted commas)
-  'var sc_partition=12' - Your Partition ID
-  'var sc_security="a1b2c3d4"' - Your Security String (Don't grab the inverted commas)
 1. Enter those details into the relevant fields below
 1. Click "Update Options"